 Now you have checked all the preparations are done, its time to check your sewing thread types.

 Use heavy-duty thread for sewing thick fabric.
-Strengthened polyester threads and upholstery thread are my favorite choices.
+Strengthened polyester threads and upholstery threads are my favorite choices.

 Alternatively, you can sew with a double thread by using the bobbin winder with a bobbin thread as a second thread and pull the two pieces of cotton through the needle together.